SiaFoundation/renterd/README.md

 `Worker.DownloadOverdriveTimeout` specify the time that needs to pass before we launch the overdrive uploads/downloads.

-2 conditions need to be met before the overdrive launches:
+Two conditions need to be met before the overdrive launches:
 1. When uploading/downloading to/from `n` hosts (without overdrive), `n - overdriveHosts` pieces need to finish.
 2. Once condition 1. is met, the configured overdrive timeout needs to pass